sydduckworth/fastslam/README.md

 #**WARNING**: This is a learning project intended to provide an easy-to-understand implementation of FastSLAM for introductory purposes.
-It usesnaive sensor and motion models and implements many levels of abstraction that have a profound impact on its speed.
+It uses naive sensor and motion models and implements many levels of abstraction that have a profound impact on its speed.
 This project is not actively maintained.
 Use at your own risk.

 # FastSLAM
 **Authors: Dexter Duckworth, Alex Lalejini, Brandon Odom**